knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 MINOR
 --
->improve OSC architecture
+> improve OSC architecture
->common external file to name and use slider item
+> common external file to name and use slider item
+> change colour background interface
+> remove separation between sound gui and general top gui

+BUG FIX
+--
->fix bug size for item atoms
+> size for item atoms
+> setting size window for prescene and scene
+> item inventory on_off state changing when the window size change